PatternAgents/SitV/SitV/software/rsvp_sitv/README.md

 ls - directory of the SDcard

-cat filename.txt - print the file to the console
+cat filename.txt - print filename.txt from the SDcard to the console

 wave 0 220 1000 1.0 - play wavetable[0] at 220Hz for 1000ms with an amplitude of 1.0 (max)

 string 0 100 500 0.7 - play string[0] at 100Hz for 500ms with a velocity of 0.7

 drum 0 60 300 0.0 1.0  - play drum[0] at 60Hz for 300ms with a secondmix of 0.0 and pitchmix of 1.0

+mixer 0 3 0.75 - set mixer[0] Input #3 to 3/4 amplitude (volume)

 ---------------------------------------